NoCymer/nexxt-tabs/README.md

 ```

 ### Developement Build
-Build is platform dependent, possible values are either firefox or chrome for BROWSER field
+Build is platform dependent, possible values are either firefox or chrome for the BROWSER field
 ```bash
 npm run dev BROWSER
 ```

 ### Production Build
+Build is platform dependent, possible values are either firefox or chrome for the BROWSER field
 ```bash
 npm run build BROWSER
 ```